virtualcomplete/user-extension/README.md

 1. Business projects that need additional user information and the ability to store multiple addresses or phone numbers for a single user.
 2. Cross compatibility with Laravel packages.
 The idea is to standardize the additional user attributes so Laravel packages can more easily work together using the same method of accessing these attributes.

-You can choose to use just the UserExtensionTrait and migration but you can also use the ParentUserTrait and migration to enable sub-user support.

 ## UserExtension

 Functionality:  Adds additional fields to the users table and properties to the User model.